 Applications

-Applications for Ramah Darom’s Tikvah Program will open on December 1, 2014 at www.campramahdarom.org/tikvah.
+Applications for Ramah Darom’s Tikvah Program will open on December 1, 2014 at www.campramahdarom.org.

 About Ramah Darom

 Ramah Darom (Ramah of the South) is a world-class Jewish overnight camp and retreat center in the foothills of the Blue Ridge Mountains.
 Ramah Darom’s mission is to offer exceptional experiences in Jewish living and learning to youth, adults, families and communities year-round.
 Nestled on 122 beautiful acres of Appalachian Valley; crystal-clear mountain brooks feed our picturesque lake, and an inspiring 100-foot waterfall caps the view.
 The site is further enhanced by more than 10,000 acres of wilderness and hiking trails in the adjacent Chattahoochee National Forest.